jpillora/node-imdb-sort/README.md

 ### Known Issues

-It is possible to get temporarily blocked by Google for sending too many requests.
+* It is possible to get temporarily blocked by Google for sending too many requests.
+* `imdb-sort` decides if a file is TV series or Movie depending on whether it can find season and episode numbers.
+Please post an issue if a TV series file is found to be a movie.

 ### Todo